-call order(ioname, request, argptr1, argptr2, status);
+call order(ioname, request, argptr, status);

-The order call is used to issue a request (request) to outer modules.
-The third and fourth arguments point to additional request-dependent data. argptr1 points to a data structure containing forward-going arguments, while argptr2 points to a structure containing return arguments.
+The order call is used to issue a request (request) to outer modules. argptr points to a data structure containing arguments relevant to the particular request.
 The call is used for communication among I/O system modules.
 It may also be used to set hardware device modes.
-See BF.1.07.